 Take my way to lean finance budgeting and adapt it so it suits you.
 I am sure you are able to save yourself time and lots of hassle.

-#4 Accept the gap
+#4 Lean means accepting the gap

 Finally, we should have a look at a topic that is hard to mentally implement but is very powerful.
 Accept the gap.
 As a management accountant, you are likely to strive for perfection, you are the person who knows about the cost and revenue, you are the one staff ask about finance topics.
 A major step towards lean finance is that you accept, that you can’t do everything, know everything, control everything.
 Simply accept the gap.